 It’s always important to shop around for home insurance quotes, but comparison shopping is even more crucial for homeowners with shabby roofing.
-Insurify’s comparison tools can help you save time and money by showing all your insurance options in one place.
+Insurify‘s home insurance comparison tool can help you save time and money by showing all your insurance options in one place.
 With your home insurance companies and costs side by side, choosing the best policy is a no-brainer.

 How Homeowners Insurance Covers Roof Damage

 If your roof isn’t blatantly damaged, it probably isn’t your biggest concern.
 But your roof can leave you paying high insurance premiums (or leave you unable to secure home insurance coverage), even if you don’t have a roof leak or any outstanding roof damage.